Bruce Jenner Underinsured, May Not Cover Fatal Car Accident Victim’s Damages:

 “Jenner’s biggest worry should be the wrongful death lawsuit, which will be filed soon enough, and will reach deep into his pockets if his insurance doesn’t cover his tab,” the attorney added.

 Surveillance footage from a gas station shows the fatal car accident clearly.
 On February 7th, Jenner was hauling an off-road vehicle on a trailer behind his Cadillac Escalade when he swerved to avoid traffic in front of him, which was slowing down for a traffic light.
 He rear-ended a Prius, which then struck a Lexus, and the Lexus was shot into oncoming traffic.
-The vehicle was struck head-on by a Hummer coming from the other direction, and the 69-year-old driver, Kim Howe, was killed.
+The vehicle was hit head-on by a SUV accident lawyer coming from the other direction, and the 69-year-old driver, Kim Howe, was killed.

-LAPD officers have not filed criminal charges because they do not believe the surveillance video shows that Jenner was grossly or excessively negligent, although he clearly caused the car accident pile-up.
+LAPD officers havenot filed criminal charges because they do not believe the surveillance video shows that Jenner was grossly or excessively negligent.
+However, he caused the car accident pile-up.

-One way to avoid this in the event that you are a victim in an SC auto accident is to purchase uninsured and underinsured motorist coverage.
+One way to avoid this if you are a victim in an SC auto accident is to purchase uninsured and underinsured motorist coverage.

 Even if it is not your fault, a car accident can leave you with mounting medical bills, lost wages, and a totaled vehicle.
-Many victims of car accidents rely on insurance coverage to help with their medical bills and car damages, but an uninsured or under-insured driver could leave you, the victim, in a terrible spot financially, physically, and emotionally.
+Many victims of car accidents rely on insurance coverage to help with their medical bills and car damage.
+Still, an uninsured or under-insured driver could leave you, the victim, in a terrible spot financially, physically, and emotionally.

-A person who has insurance but does not have enough coverage to pay for injuries that result from your accident is considered under-insured.
-If you have been severely injured, or a loved one has died, as the result of a SC car accident with an under-insured driver, you may have a personal injury or wrongful death case, in which you as the victim can use the civil court system to seek additional financial help for your physical and emotional suffering.
+A person who has insurance but does not have enough coverage to pay for injuries that result from an accident is considered underinsured.
+Suppose you have been severely injured, or a loved one has died, as a result of a car accident lawyer with an under-insured driver.
+In that case, you may have a personal injury or wrongful death case, in which you, as the victim, can use the civil court system to seek additional financial help for your physical and emotional suffering.

 The Strom Law Firm Defends Personal Injury and Wrongful Death Victims of Car Accidents

-If you or a loved one have been injured as the result of an accident with an uninsured or underinsured driver, call the South Carolina car accident attorneys at the Strom Law Firm, LLC, at 803-252-4800 for a free consultation.
-Our free consultations will examine all the facts in your case, so do not hesitate to call.
+If you or a loved one has been injured as a result of an accident with an uninsured or underinsured driver, call the South Carolina car accident attorneys at the Strom Law Firm, LLC, at 803-252-4800 for a free consultation.
+Our free consultations will review all the facts in your case, so don’t hesitate to call.